Manage GCP Compute Instance IAM Access

 • Federated identity and workload identity pool configuration

-These omissions are intentional: the goal is to illustrate how each IAM resource type is wired, not provide drop-in access control modules.
+These omissions are intentional: the goal is to illustrate how individual member grants are wired, not provide drop-in access control modules.
 See the Compute Instance IAM Member resource reference for all available configuration options.

 Let's manage GCP Compute Instance IAM Access